rsheeter/rsheeter.github.io/font101/index.md

 ls -l byogf/fonts | wc -l # should be ~3,000
 ```

-Now we have `byogf/fonts` with a woff2 for most browsers and a ttf for browsers that don't like woff2.
-Let's make ourselves a server.
+Now we have `byogf/fonts` setup let's make ourselves a server.
 Create a file in byogf called `font_server.py` with the following content:

 {% raw %}
 ```python